kasteelharry/Arma3EMP/README.md

 ## Upcoming features

 1) A way to automatically stop the jamming/whitelist players, after, for example, finding intel, walking out the range and back in or rearming at an arsenal.
+2) Integration with my map cleaning script for immersion purposes.

 ## Known Bugs